USEPA/StreamCat/README.md

 **Programs:**
 Python,  ArcPro (used to run ZonalStatisticsAsTable and TabulateArea tools with arcpy)

+We recommend using the specific conda package management that comes with ArcGIS Pro.
+You can use the package manager in ArcGIS Pro or conda package management available via the python command prompt with ArcGIS Pro (Start > ArcGIS > Python command prompt).
+Using either approach clone the base ArcGIS Pro environment, then install geopandas and rasterio (and optionally spyder) to the new environment.
+In the python command prompt use the following steps:

+     1. conda create --name myclone --clone arcgispro-py3
+     2. activate myclone
+     3. conda install geopandas rasterio
+          * optional: conda install spyder

-Specific Python packages needed in the StreamCat code are listed in the [StreamCat.yml](https://github.com/USEPA/StreamCat/blob/master/StreamCat.yml) in the StreamCat GitHub repository.
+We list these specific Python packages needed in the StreamCat code are listed in the [StreamCat.yml](https://github.com/USEPA/StreamCat/blob/master/StreamCat.yml) in the StreamCat GitHub repository.
 Users can use this .yml file to create an environment with the necessary Python libraries by running the following lines at a conda prompt:

 1. Change directory to where you have downloaded the [StreamCat.yml](https://github.com/USEPA/StreamCat/blob/master/StreamCat.yml) file:
      - for instance: cd C:/UserName/StreamCat